GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

         [*] implement one post route to handle creation of new user [*] implement one post route to handle logging in of existing user

+        i am going to add authorization middleware that will check the json webtoken with the tokens in the database to make sure the computer trying to access a given users information has logged in with the same device at one point

+        [*] create middleware folder and create auth.js with will export authorization middleware

+        [*] add a get route in the homepage.js that will utilize the authorization middleware and return the to user the found document

+        [*] add route to logout of a user on one device

+        [*] add route to logout user on all logged in devices